Blockchain-Technology-Lab/consensus-decentralization/docs/contribute.md

 - in the script `src/map.py`, import the mapping class and assign it to the project's name in the dictionary `ledger_mapping`.

+*Notes*:

-Note: You should add an entry in the dictionaries, regardless of whether you use a new or existing mapping or parser.
+- You should add an entry in the dictionaries, regardless of whether you use a new or existing mapping or parser.
+- If you create a new parser/mapping, you should also add unit tests [here](https://github.com/Blockchain-Technology-Lab/pooling-analysis/tree/main/tests)

 ### Documentation